 You can move some or all of these files, as you desire.

-By default, Core, Bonus, and Manufacturer library content is saved in the ProgramData file location on Windows or the Application Support file location on macOS.
+By default, Core, Bonus, and Manufacturer catalogs are saved in the ProgramData file location on Windows or the Application Support file location on macOS.
 These are hidden file locations and may require you to use the "Run" utility on Windows or the "Go to Folder" function in macOS to access.
-To learn more about backing up and restoring library content, see the "Backing Up Library Content" article in the Related Articles section below.
+To learn more about backing up and restoring library content, see the "Backing up Library Content" article in the Related Articles section below.

 In Chief Architect X11 and newer program versions, the ability to move where these libraries are stored was implemented.
 If you would like to move your library content to a custom file location or you have forgotten the file path or location where they were once moved to, please see the "Moving Library Content to the Cloud or Other Custom Location" article in the Related Articles section below.

 If you have moved your libraries to a custom location for the program to access, then you will want to instead reference this location to backup these files.